Schemes and Grants

 Educational Grant Scheme

 This is open to all young people in the Village leaving secondary education for further or higher education or training leading to a formal examination at degree level BA, MA or PGCert, or NVQ Level 4.
 The Grant, which can only be claimed against actual expenditure, is a maximum of £300 per year and is intended for books, equipment, tools or other direct costs relevant to the course.

 Hospital Taxi Scheme

 For Girton residents who have problems using public transport, do not have their own transport or find it difficult to drive, the Hospital Taxi Scheme enables them to get to outpatient appointments at Cambridge Biomedical Campus including Addenbrooke's Hospital, the Rosie or Royal Papworth Hospital and some of the pandemic-designated satellite outpatient clinics.
 An annual registration fee of £7 is payable and then taxi fares are capped at £9 for each return trip.

 This is for people in the Village and their carers and is to assist independent living, providing short-term additional care to suit the individual's need over and above any statutory care to which the applicant is entitled.
 The Grant also aims to help residents return home from hospital as soon as possible, responding quickly at a time of need.
 Application is by referral, with care worth up to £1,200 per calendar year provided by one of three care professionals nominated by GTC – Availl, BlueBird Care and Home Instead.

 Working in partnership with Age UK Cambridgeshire & Peterborough, GTC funds the provision of a a Community Warden to assist older people living in their own homes to continue an independent lifestyle and to complement the work of statutory services.
-Contact Fiona (Monday to Friday) on 07967 827843.
+Contact the GTC office for more information.